-Use our online benefits calculator to get an estimate of how much Housing Benefit or Council Tax Benefit you could get.
+Use our online benefits calculator to get an estimate of how much Housing Benefit you could get.
 If, after using the calculator, you want to submit a formal claim you can use the information you entered in the calculator to start your claim form.
 This saves you having to enter details twice.

 How to apply?

-You can use the online claim form to apply for Housing Benefit (including Council Tax Benefit), Local Housing Allowance and free school meals from Waltham Forest Council.
+You can use the online claim form to apply for Housing Benefit (including Council Tax Support), Local Housing Allowance and free school meals from Waltham Forest Council.

-The service is available 24/7 and you can use this anytime from the comfort of your home.
+The service is available 24 hours a day. seven days a week and you can use it from the comfort of your home

 Make a claim for Benefit now using our online form.